 Christ the Redeemer, Brazil

-Christ the Redeemer is a massive statue of Jesus Christ, built with concrete in 1931, and has 6.2 million soapstone tiles on it.
+The statue, built with concrete in 1931, has 6.2 million soapstone tiles on it.
 It took 11 years to complete the statue.

 Chichén Itzá, Mexico

 Chichen Itza is believed to be the largest city ever built by the Mayan civilization and is famous for the pyramid temple, El Castillo which means castle.

 Chichén Itzá means ‘At the mouth of the well of the Itza’.

 It is said that ‘itza’ means water magicians.
 So, it is believed that if someone drinks water from here, their sins are all gone and removed from their fate.

 Present in Yucatan, Mexico, the structure is also called the Temple of Kukulcan.
 Kukulcan is a feathered serpent, worshipped by most Meso-American people.
 The serpent is a creator god and also a god of rain, storms, and wind.

 The Meso-American pyramid consists of a series of square terraces with stairways up each of the four sides to the temple on top.
 Each of the pyramid’s four sides has 91 steps which, when added together and including the temple platform on top as the final “step”, produces a total of 365 steps (which is equal to the number of days of the Haab’ year).